 Collaborate with other influencers, creators, and brands

 It’s easy to get wrapped up in a Black Friday discount frenzy.
-But above all else, your brand should focus on providing value.
+But above all else, your brand should focus on providing value and a good customer experience.

-Lastly, don’t bite off more than you can chew.
-With all these tips, choose a few and get them right rather than trying all of them at once.
+Don’t bite off more than you can chew.
+Choose a few of these tips and get them right rather than trying all of them at once.